Lecturer in Law

 Iwi: Folaha (Tongatapu), Fua'amotu (Tongatapu), Houma (Vava'u), Holonga (Vava'u), Nukunuku (Tongatapu)

 Suliana is in the final stages of a PhD in Law focusing on the intersection of law, culture, custom, politics and women's rights in Tonga.
-Suliana is passionate about research into the impacts of the law (both domestic and international) on the lives of pacific people, particularly pacific women.
-Suliana is interested in the emerging role of women, women's issues and women's rights on the development of political systems within Tonga and the South Pacific region.
+Suliana is passionate about research into the impacts of the law (both domestic and international) on the lives of Pacific people, particularly Pacific women.
+Suliana is interested in the emerging role of women, women's issues and women's rights in the development of political systems within Tonga and the South Pacific region.

 Suliana's areas of research are Pacific Law, Pacific Customary Law, International Law, Constitutional Law, Women's Rights and Intersectionality.

 Room: N.4.
 22